Statistics and outlook for prostate cancer

 Locally advanced prostate cancer

-Locally advanced means stage 3 prostate cancer.
+Locally advanced cancer means that the cancer has broken though the outer covering (capsule) of the prostate gland.
 Things get very complicated when trying to find statistics for this group.
 The statistics generally come from clinical trials.
 As these relate to various different types and combinations of treatment and to different groups of patients, it isn’t possible to group them together easily.
 Generally though, with radiotherapy and hormone therapy, between 7 and 8 out of every 10 men (70 to 80%) will live for at least 5 years after diagnosis.

-In about 20 to 30 out of every 100 men (20 to 30%) the cancer has spread to another part of their body when they are diagnosed with prostate cancer.
-This advanced disease is called stage 4 prostate cancer.
+In some men the cancer has spread to another part of their body when they are diagnosed with prostate cancer.
+This is not common.
+Cancer that has spread is called metastatic prostate cancer.
 About 1 in 3 men with advanced prostate cancer (30%) will live for at least 5 years after they are diagnosed.
 Again, this is a relative statistic.
 So it is only related to prostate cancer, and not the risk of dying from other causes.
 Many men with prostate cancer are older and the disease can be very slow to develop, so it may not end up affecting their life span.

 No statistics can tell you what will happen to you.
 Your cancer is unique.
 For example, the same type of cancer can grow at different rates in different people.
 The statistics are not detailed enough to tell you about the different treatments people may have had.
 And they don't tell how that treatment may have affected their prognosis.
 Many individual factors will determine your treatment and prognosis.